<< ARI Watch< Part I Part II Part III

 I’m being sarcastic.

-There are two more election items ARI or its affiliates published which we must add to our list: “McBama vs. America” by Craig Biddle in the journal The Objective Standard (Fall 2008) and his speech of the same title and theme given a few days before the election (29 October 2008) under the auspices of ARI (specifically its division called the “Ayn Rand Center” or ARC).
+There are two more items that ARI or its affiliates published about the coming 2008 election: “McBama vs. America” by Craig Biddle (before his falling out with ARI) in the journal The Objective Standard (Fall 2008) and a talk of the same title he gave a few days before the election (29 October 2008) under the auspices of ARI (specifically its now defunct division called the “Ayn Rand Center”).

 Mr. Biddle begins his talk by observing that this election is an Objectivist’s nightmare, and asks “How did we get here?”
-One wonders who Mr. Biddle thinks he is, to ask the question, since in many ways he and other ARI associates helped in the getting.
-In any case Mr. Biddle’s talk is standard fare denouncing altruism, leavened with examples from current events (among which he fails to mention U.S. support of Israel, but then ARI has always maintained that’s somehow in your interest).
-He makes no mention of religion in his article but discusses it at length in the talk, saying that Obama and in recent years Leftists generally, use religion to justify their socialist causes.
+One wonders who Mr. Biddle thinks he is to ask the question since he and other ARI associates helped in the getting.
+Mr. Biddle’s talk is standard fare denouncing altruism leavened with examples from current events (among which he fails to mention U.S. support of Israel but then ARI has always maintained that support for Israel is somehow in your interest).
+He makes no mention of religion in his article but discusses it at length in his talk, saying that Obama and in recent years Leftists generally, use religion to justify their socialist causes.
 McCain, he says, justifies the same sort of causes using ideas traceable to Kant.

-There’s nothing much to disagree with here, except Mr. Biddle’s insinuation that Obama or McCain might be sincere, instead of grasping at anything to justify their lord of the manor mentality and greed for the unearned.
-[6]
+Mr. Biddle insinuates that Obama and McCain might be sincere, instead of – we would say – grasping at anything to justify their lord of the manor mentality and greed for the unearned.
+[8]

 That concludes our account of ARI’s output on the 2008 election.
-In Yaron Brook vs. Ron Paul we offer a few words about the candidate these moralizing hypocrites do their best to smear when they are not evading his existence.
+In Yaron Brook vs. Ron Paul four years later we offer a few words about the candidate these moralizing hypocrites did their best to smear when they were not evading his existence.

 2 Mr. Peikoff speaks of this period in his podcast of 2 July 2012.
-He correctly states that he opposed Obama in 2008, despite (as he reminds his listeners) “that it might seem to be inconsistent with other things” he is saying.
+He says that he opposed Obama in 2008, despite (as he reminds his listeners) “that it might seem to be inconsistent with other things” he is saying.
 Mr. Peikoff continues, referring to the Democratic nomination that was held before the presidential election: “I publicly came out for Hillary in the campaign against Obama.”
-His support for Hillary Clinton must not have been very public because I do not recall it and can find no evidence for it.
-In the podcast he is very self-righteous about his having supported her relative to the other candidates, yet – to point it out here – as President she would have been Clinton II and not much different from Obama.
+In the podcast he is very self-righteous about his having supported her relative to the other candidates, yet – we point out – as President she would have been not much different from Obama.

-3 This fascism quote is usually said to be from the novel It Can’t Happen Here by Sinclair Lewis.
-The novel does express the sentiment but you won’t find the exact quote there.
-It’s either a paraphrase or it’s from the novel’s theatrical version which Lewis also wrote (I haven’t read the latter).
-For a synopsis of the story see Is It Happening Here? on this website.
+5 The quote about fascism is usually said to be from Sinclair Lewis’s novel It Can’t Happen Here.
+The novel does express the sentiment but you won’t find that exact quote there.
+It might be from the novel’s theatrical version which Lewis also wrote, I haven’t read it.
+For a synopsis of the story see Is It Happening Here?.

-5 To fight the ethics of socialism (which leads to fascism) is to fight the worst of the ethics of Christianity.
-Essentially the battle is the same.
+7 To fight the ethics of socialism (which leads to fascism) is to fight the worst part of the ethics of Christianity.
 Mr. Peikoff fails to make this important connection in his podcast.
-(Perhaps he felt it unnecessary because it’s part of the Objectivist background.)
+(Perhaps he felt it unnecessary because it is part of the Objectivist background.)

-Mr. Peikoff refers to the collapse of socialism, apparently meaning among mainstream intellectuals for it’s alive and kicking in politics.
-Given his demonization of Christianity it’s worth pointing out that historically most Jewish voters have voted socialist.
-In the 2008 election 78% of Jewish voters opted for Obama.
+Mr. Peikoff refers to the collapse of socialism, apparently meaning among mainstream intellectuals because it’s alive and kicking in politics.
+Given his demonization of Christianity it’s worth pointing out that historically most Jewish voters have voted socialist (for example, in the 2008 election 78% of Jewish voters opted for Obama) and most Protestant voters have not (in the same election 45% of Protestant voters opted for Obama).
+One fact in Mr. Peikoff’s favor is that Catholics favor socialism but not as much as Jews (54%).

-6 Though Mr. Biddle spent about equal time denouncing Obama and McCain, he denounced Obama with greater emotional force.
-For what it’s worth this was consistent with the conversations in pro-ARI discussion groups, which tended to favor McCain.
+8 Though Mr. Biddle spent about equal time denouncing Obama and McCain, he denounced Obama with greater emotional force.
+This was consistent with the conversations in pro-ARI discussion groups, which tended to favor McCain.
 (We suspect Mr. Biddle overstated the religiosity of the Left in order to make McCain-Palin look better.)

-Notable in both talk and article is Mr. Biddle’s leading you to believe that ARI had opposed the Iraq War.
-(In his talk he calls it “this so-called war.”)
-He uses the same technique as the Op-Ed “What We Owe Our Soldiers” (reviewed on this website) which ARI republishes each Veterans Day and Memorial Day.
+Notable in both talk and article is Mr. Biddle’s leading you to believe that ARI had opposed the Iraq War which he calls it “this so-called war.”
+He uses the same technique as the Op-Ed “What We Owe Our Soldiers” which ARI used to republished each Veterans Day and Memorial Day.